Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 4. **Non-Chrome Browsers**:
    - The `/check-extension` page redirects non-Chrome users to `/view-annotations`, which fetches annotations from the Render server and displays them, mimicking the extension’s UI.
    - Mobile browsers (e.g., Chrome on Android) are detected using `/android|iphone|ipad|ipod|mobile/i.test(userAgent)` and redirected to `/view-annotations`, as they cannot install extensions.
+   - The `/api/annotations` endpoint on the Render server fetches annotations and user profiles, including the correct `authorHandle` with retries and caching to handle replication delays.

 ### Network Setup
 - **Current**: Single-node setup using a Gun.js bootstrap node on Render (`https://citizen-x-bootsrap.onrender.com`).